-The most southerly inhabited island, featured in many prize-winning photos, is only eightkms long, so easy to explore.
+The most southerly inhabited island, featured in many prize-winning photos, is quite small, so easy to explore.
 Much is covered with tussock grass, creating a perfect habitat for colonies of elephant seal and sealions.
 The sandy beaches, cliffs, freshwater ponds and heathland are home to 47 bird species.

 Where: East Falkland